-You might be feeling burned-out, bored, or over-whelmed by your current employment, perhaps under-employed without personal growth or over-employed with excessive stress and time demands.
+You might be feeling over-whelmed by your current job, perhaps under-employed without personal growth or over-employed with excessive stress and time demands.
 You might also be disillusioned by your job search efforts, lacking a clear vision of meaningful direction or how to explore options.

-If you are facing a career "crisis" or urgent need to make critical decisions about your employment, a counselor with human resources experience can help you weigh your options in a thoughtful, strategic manner, clarifying priorities and practical next steps.
-These might include how to obtain legal advice, negotiate with current or prospective employers, and evaluate the nuts and bolts of separating employment (unemployment benefits, severance pay, references) and/or considering options such as early retirement, a career change or alternative/part-time employment.
+If you are dealing with these types of critical challenges to your career, a licensed counselor with human resources management experience can help you weigh your options in a thoughtful, strategic manner, clarifying priorities and practical next steps.
+These might include negotiating with employers, working through the nuts and bolts of separating employment (unemployment benefits, severance pay, references) and/or considering options such as early retirement, a career change or alternative/part-time employment.

-If your career or employment situation is adversely affecting your emotional and relational health, perhaps eliciting symptoms of depression or anxiety, a career counselor with licensed clinical skills can also assess if you could benefit from therapy and help you obtain more specialized services.
+If your career or employment situation is adversely affecting your emotional and relational health, perhaps with symptoms of depression or anxiety, a career counselor with licensed clinical skills can also assess how you might benefit from therapy and obtain more specialized services.

 My approach to career counseling has been shaped by my own career journey through the fields of human resource management and mental health services, and greatly aided by mentoring, higher education and professional networking.